The Aviation Law Review: Austria

 - persons performing a function related to the installation, modification, maintenance, repair, overhaul, flight inspection or control of air traffic; and

-- persons performing aerodrome operations on an aerodrome, including refuelling, service, preparation of mass and gravity, and loading, de-icing and towing of the aircraft.
+- persons performing aerodrome operations on an aerodrome, including refuelling, services, preparation of mass and gravity, and loading, de-icing and towing of aircraft.

-Austro Control GmbH is obliged to forward the notifications received without delay to the Federal Security Investigation Offices.
-Incidents that did not result in an accident are subject to the reporting obligation.
-The Civil Aviation Notification Regulation29 determines the notifiable events and specifies the reporting procedures.
-Other reporting requirements, such as the Civil Aircraft and Aeronautical Equipment Regulation or the Air Operator Certificate Regulation,30 may also be subject to reporting requirements.
+Austro Control GmbH is obliged to forward notifications received without delay to the Federal Security Investigation Offices.
+Incidents that did not result in an accident are still subject to the reporting obligation.
+The Civil Aviation Notification Regulation determines the notifiable events and specifies the reporting procedures.
+Other reporting requirements, such as the Civil Aircraft and Aeronautical Equipment Regulation and the AOCV, may also be subject to reporting requirements.
 These shall remain unaffected by the obligation to report as stated in the LFG.

 In the area of insurance law, European standards are of central importance.
 In principle, the insurance level is based on Regulation (EC) No. 785/2004.
-The LFG provides specific provisions and insurance amounts for airlines, which are not subject to the regulation.
+The LFG provides specific provisions, and insurance amounts for airlines, which are not subject to the Regulation.
 These vary depending on the aircraft operated.
 Austro Control GmbH is the competent authority in insurance matters.
-Terminations or interruptions of the insurance must be immediately notified to the authority by the insurer or the insured party.
+The insurer or the insured party must immediately notify terminations or interruptions of the insurance to the authority.
 An insurance certificate must be issued by the insurer and must be carried in the aircraft.

-Competition between air carriers is regulated by competition law.
-Austrian national competition law is mainly set out in the Act Against Unfair Competition31 and the Competition Act.
+Competition law regulates competition between air carriers.
+Austrian national competition law is mainly set out in the Act Against Unfair Competition and the Competition Act.
 In addition to the national legal framework, European competition law is applicable – Regulations (EC) Nos.
 1/2003 and 139/2004 are relevant in this context.
 Regulation (EC) No. 411/2004 relates specifically to the aviation sector and extends the applicability of European competition law to air transport between the European Union and third countries.

 The Competition Act applies to all types of merger transactions.
 The respective relevant markets are the flight routes.
-In order to determine whether or not a transaction has an effect on competition, the relevant markets are compared.
+To determine whether a transaction has an effect on competition, the relevant markets are compared.

 In the context of competition and commercial law, the protection of intellectual property is also very important.
-In Austria, trademarks can be registered under the Trademark Act33 in the Trademark Register.
+In Austria, trademarks can be registered under the Trademark Act in the Trademark Register.
 However, there is also protection for unregistered marks and labels if the existence and use is proven.
 Patents can be registered in the Patent Register.
-The Patent Act34 and the Model Protection Act35 are applicable.
+The Patent Act and the Model Protection Act are applicable.

 Establishing liability and settlement